miohtama/detectmobile.js/README.rst

 ``detectmobile.js`` allows you create intelligent mobile redirects in HTTP cache safe manner.

-* Mobile detection is based on the screen size: you get "devices smaller than this diameter" which is actually the only thing you want to know to send visitors to the small screen optimized site.
+* Mobile detection is based on the screen size: you use "screens smaller than this diameter" threshold which is actually the only thing you want to know to send visitors to the small screen optimized site.

 * detectmobile.js is cache friendly, as it is not doing any cache varying by HTTP user agent header or HTTP redirects.
 Thus, you can safely use any static and anonymous caching with detectmobile.js.